ricfdez/IAC-TF-MODULES/README.md

 # TF-IAC-PROVISION

-These files will spin up a device ready to be deployed with Ansible
+This iaac code will spin up a vm, along with terraform plan ; terraform output should provide a public ipv4 to pass to ansible

-## How to
+## linked repositories
-Dynamic files not supported.
-These are in .gitignore with sensitive data.